ACTL4001-T1-2022/github-showcase-page-group-z/README.md

 --------------------

-To calculate probabilties of fulfilling the objectives of Top 10 in 5 years and winning the FSA in 10 years, we ran 1000 simulations of each objective using the code block below and then ran that 1000 times to generate a distribution of probabilities.
+To calculate probabilties of fulfilling the objectives of Top 10 in 5 years and winning the FSA Championships in 10 years, we ran 1000 simulations of tournament bracket outcomes to obtain a single probability using the code block below.
+We then repeated this process 1000 times to generate a distribution of probabilities.

 ``` r
 #Our team vs [18,23],[12,17],[6,11],[1,5]